WittleWolfie/WW-Blueprint-Core/README.md

 [![NuGet](https://img.shields.io/nuget/v/WW-Blueprint-Core?style=flat-square)](https://www.nuget.org/packages/WW-Blueprint-Core)

-**NOTE:** V1.0 release of the library is imminent.
-Until it is released the documentation may not reflect the current state of the library.

 *What is BlueprintCore*: A library to simplify modifying Pathfinder: Wrath of the Righteous.
 At a glance it provides:

 * A fluent API for creating and modifying Blueprints, Actions, and Conditions